jjg/rain-psp/journal.md

 That worked.
 Now I have an overlay file that defines one row GPIO, one column GPIO (i.e., one key) that output's the value `1` when pressed and compiles and installs with no errors.

+I think the next step is to wire-up the remaining rows and columns, which means picking the GPIO pins.
+Since some are already allocated and documented, I think I'm going to start by expanding that documentation.